SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: Introduction

-This paper presents the \textbf{S}a\textbf{li}ence-Driven \textbf{M}ixed-Precision LLM (\textbf{SliM-LLM}) framework, an accurate and hardware-efficient PTQ method for LLMs ($\leqslant$ 3-bit).
-SliM-LLM can be seamlessly integrated into existing advanced PTQ pipelines~\cite{frantar2022gptq,shao2023OmniQuant}, as a plug-and-play approach with mixed-precision computing for improved performance (Fig.~\ref{fig:1}).
-Our approach builds on the observation that not all parameters are equally important~\cite{dettmers2023spqr,huang2024billm,shang2023pb}.
-Specifically, a subset of salient weights significantly influences an LLM's capabilities and tends to be concentrated in specific channels.
-During structured group-wise quantization, the uneven distribution of these salient channels leads to differential importance across various groups.
-Based on this finding, we design a structured mixed-precision quantization approach for LLMs.
-First, we develop a novel \textit{Salience-Determined Bit Allocation} (SBA) method to allocate the optimal bit-width configuration for each structured group based on the salience distribution, minimizing the weight output relative entropy.
-By implementing bit-width compensation constraints, SBA maintains the average bit-width, while improving the low-bit performance.
-Next, we introduce the \textit{Salience-Weighted Quantizer Calibration} (SQC), which amplifies the awareness of locally salient weights, preventing the degradation of sensitive information within groups.
+This paper presents a \textbf{S}a\textbf{li}ence-Driven \textbf{M}ixed-Group LLM (\textbf{SliM-LLM}) framework, an accurate and inference-efficient PTQ method for LLMs ($\leqslant$ 3-bit).
+Our approach is grounded in the key observation that \textit{salient or important weights, which are critical to model performance, exhibit a structured distribution, often clustering within certain channels} (see Sec.~\ref{sec:group} and Fig.~\ref{fig:3}).
+This insight, largely overlooked by prior research~\citep{frantar2022gptq}, forms the basis for designing SliM-LLM as a structured, hardware-friendly mixed-precision low-bit method.
+It preserves performance through two key designs that retain important weights at both the global group and local element levels.
+First, we develop a novel \textit{Salience-Determined Bit Allocation} (SBA) method, which adaptively assigns bit-widths to each quantization group based on their group-level salience ranking.
+The allocation strategy is optimized to reduce activation reconstruction errors.
+By applying higher precision to more important groups and reducing the bit-widths for less critical ones, SBA achieves a low average bit-widths while enhancing the overall performance of LLMs.
+Next, we introduce the \textit{Salience-Weighted Quantizer Calibration} (SQC), which enhances sensitivity to locally salient weights, ensuring that critical information within groups is preserved.
 SQC works collaboratively with SBA, exploiting the local and global salience of weights to preserve the performance of LLMs after quantization.
-Notably, SliM-LLM does not rely on fine-tuning processes, efficiently deploying weight quantization on various LLMs.
-Moreover, compared to the unstructured mixed-precision methods~\cite{shang2023pb,dettmers2023spqr,huang2024billm}, SliM-LLM incurs no additional bits and computation overhead.
-We also deploy SliM-LLM on the application-level inference tool~\footnote{\ \url{https://github.com/AutoGPTQ/AutoGPTQ} } for LLMs, facilitating mixed-precision inference on graphics processing units (GPUs) with high performance.
+Unlike element-wise mixed-precision methods~\citep{shang2023pb,dettmers2023spqr,huang2024billm}, SliM-LLM is inherently structured, eliminating additional bit or computational overhead while preserving high performance.
+This is further demonstrated through our deployment of SliM-LLM in an application-level inference tool~\footnote{\ \url{https://github.com/AutoGPTQ/AutoGPTQ} } for LLMs, enabling efficient mixed-precision inference on GPUs with consistently strong performance.